Federal Direct Loans

 Annual Loan Amounts

-The amount in Federal Direct Loan funds that you are eligible to borrow each academic year (Fall, Spring and Summer) is limited by: (1) your grade level; (2) whether you are a dependent or an independent student; (3) your financial need; and (4) your costs.
+The Federal Direct Loan amount that you are eligible to borrow each academic year (Fall, Spring and Summer) is limited by: (1) your grade level; (2) whether you are a dependent or an independent student; (3) your financial need; and (4) your costs.
 You cannot borrow more than your financial need or the cost of your attendance at IVC (your budget).
 Since IVC is a two-year institution, you may not borrow more than the second-year amount, even if you are enrolled for a "third year."

 |Dependent Students||Base Amount (Subsidized or Unsubsidized)||Additional Unsubsidized Loan effective July 1, 2008||Total Annual Combined Maximum Amount of Subsidized & Unsubsidized Loans|